dojo-modeling/dojo-docs/data-registration.md

 ## Feature Statistics

-The feature annotation tab includes a statistics tab.
-A basic distribution of the column is provided along with a few other key metrics.
-This allows the user to ensure the quality of the data being annotated.
+The feature annotation component includes a statistics tab.
+When expanded, this tab provides a variety of descriptive statistics about the feature including:

+* the distribution of the feature (via a histogram)
+* count
+* min, median, max as well as percentiles
+* for string features, the mode is provided

+These statistics are intended to provide the user the ability to perform quality checks of the data they are annotating.

 ![Stats](imgs/stats.png)